DworkinLab/Bio720/Bio708_MLM/Bio708_MultivariateLinearModelsIntro.md

 ## Loading required package: coda
 ```

-the `car` library has some useful functions for helping to make inferences for [multivariate linear models](https://journal.r-project.org/archive/2013-1/fox-friendly-weisberg.pdf). the `geomorph` library is a specialized library for biological shape analysis (geometric morphometrics), but since this data is inherinently multidimensional, there are many useful functions.
+The `car` library has some useful functions for helping to make inferences for [multivariate linear models](https://journal.r-project.org/archive/2013-1/fox-friendly-weisberg.pdf). the `geomorph` library is a specialized library for biological shape analysis (geometric morphometrics), but since this data is inherinently multidimensional, there are many useful functions.
 Check the [wiki](https://github.com/geomorphR/geomorph/wiki) out.
 Other useful libraries include the [vegan](https://cran.r-project.org/web/packages/vegan/vegan.pdf), including the distance based multivariate analysis of variance using the `adonis` function in it. geomorph's linear model is a refinement of this.

 It is also worthwhile to check out the [CRAN Task views](https://cran.r-project.org/web/views/Multivariate.html) for multivariate statistics, to get some sense of availability of libraries with different functionality.